fromaline/emblematic/README.md

 ### Svelte

-Implementation of the Emblematic icon library for svelte applications.
+Implementation of the Emblematic icon library for Svelte applications.

 ```sh
 npm install emblematic-svelte